SebastianTianying/NodeJSApp-RedisSpeedUp/README.md

 ### Acknowledgments

-This project follows tutorials from Web Dev Simplified - Create Your Own Postman and Redis Crash Course.
+Certain parts in this project follows tutorials from Web Dev Simplified - Create Your Own Postman and Redis Crash Course.